Synchromysticism

 The I Ching, Carl Jung and 'The Red Book'?

-I found this hexagram interesting, because the night before when I was laying in bed I heard a big crack like the beam in my roof was breaking.
+I found this hexagram interesting, because the night before when I was lying in bed, I heard a big crack like the beam in my roof was breaking.

 Then not long after the first crack I heard another and hoped the roof wasn't going to collapse on top of me, but I realized it was probably just the beam contracting from the cold night air.